-- A. Main Bonding Jumper: Bond the secondary service neutral to the ground bus in the service equipment. - B. Metallic Piping, Building Structural Steel, and Supplemental Electrode(s): - Provide a grounding electrode conductor sized per NEC between the service equipment ground bus and all metallic water pipe systems, building structural steel, and supplemental or made electrodes.
+- A. Metallic Piping, Building Structural Steel, and Supplemental Electrode(s): - 1.
+Provide a grounding electrode conductor sized per NEC between the service equipment ground bus and all metallic water pipe systems, building structural steel, and supplemental or made electrodes.
 Provide jumpers across insulating joints in the metallic piping. - 2.
-Provide a supplemental ground electrode as shown on the drawings and bond to the grounding electrode system. - C. Switchgear, Switchboards, Unit Substations, Panelboards, Motor Control Centers, Engine-Generators, Automatic Transfer Switches, and other electrical equipment: - 1.
+Provide a supplemental ground electrode as shown on the drawings and bond to the grounding electrode system. - B. Switchgear, Switchboards, Unit Substations, Panelboards, Motor Control Centers, Engine-Generators, Automatic Transfer Switches, and other electrical equipment: - 1.
 Connect the equipment grounding conductors to the ground bus. - 2.
-Connect metallic conduits by grounding bushings and equipment grounding conductor to the equipment ground bus.

-D. Transformers:

-- 1. Exterior: Exterior transformers supplying interior service equipment shall have the neutral grounded at the transformer secondary.
-Provide a grounding electrode at the transformer. - 2.
-Separately derived systems (transformers downstream from service equipment): Ground the secondary neutral at the transformer.
+Connect metallic conduits by grounding bushings and equipment grounding conductor to the equipment ground bus. - C. Transformers: - Separately derived systems (transformers downstream from service equipment): Ground the secondary neutral at the transformer.
 Provide a grounding electrode conductor from the transformer to the nearest component of the grounding electrode system.